-The 16-month-old girl with a bright pink vest and matching boots smiled and played with rubber duckies while dental assistant Becka Benedict questioned her mother, Veronica Rivera Mateo, about her health history.
-A series of oral health questions established that Rivera Mateo had begun good habits: she cleans Jessica’s teeth once a day before bed and gives her mostly milk and water to drink.
+At 16 months, the vivacious toddler played with rubber duckies while dental assistant Becka Benedict questioned her mother, Veronica Rivera Mateo, about the girl’s health history.
+A series of oral health questions established that Rivera Mateo had already started good oral habits: she cleaned Jessica’s teeth once a day before bed and gave her mostly milk and water to drink.
 Benedict asked about fluoride toothpaste and talked about the importance of not letting sugary liquids or snacks sit on the teeth for a long time.
 If the mother had not been doing such a good job, Benedict would have demonstrated simple toothbrushing.

 Here’s why preventing decay in baby teeth is important:

-- Cavities can result in infected teeth and gums, causing pain that interferes with learning and play and, in extreme cases, leading to swelling in the face, abscesses and need for oral surgery.
-“If their mouth isn’t healthy; they’re not healthy,” Berg explains.
+- Cavities can result in infected teeth and gums, causing pain that interferes with learning and play and, in extreme cases, leading to swelling in the face, abscesses, and the need for oral surgery.
+“If their mouth isn’t healthy; they’re not healthy,” Berg explained.

 - Loss of some baby teeth, especially incisors, can delay proper speech development.

 - Dark or decayed teeth can affect children’s self-esteem.